 Retail Banking Division offers a variety of lending and savings products for individuals.
 Retail Banking has developed a range of savings products to improve the Bank's liquidity and attract financial resources from the population.

 On the Retail segment, the Bank focuses on the following types of loans:

-- Real estate investment loans, mainly "First Home" loans
+- Real estate investment loans

 - Consumer loans

 - Credit cards

 Overdrafts